Tedjoulemohermann/Tedjoulemohermann/README.md

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet3_analytics_Hermann.ipynb">Project 3 : Sales analysis of an online bookstore with python. </a>

 <b>Situation</b>:
 You are a Data Analyst for a large bookstore chain, freshly hired for a week.
 The IT department has given you access to the sales database.
 It's up to you to familiarize yourself with the data and analyze it.
-Your manager wants you to make a presentation to "get your feet wet".
+Your manager wants you to make a presentation.
 Your company, "Rester livres" first developed in a large city in France, with several stores, until you decided to open an online store.

 <img src="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/Capture2.PNG">
 <b>SKILLS</b> : Data structure, numpy, pandas, data cleaning, matplotlib, seaborn, time series and statistics (hypothesis testing).